Polkadot-Blockchain-Academy/pba-content/syllabus/5-FRAME/benchmarking-activity/README.md

 cargo build --release --features runtime-benchmarks
 ```

-> Note: In production, you would want to use `--profile=production` rather than `--release`, but it is way slower to compile, and `--release` already takes a while.
+> In production, you would want to use `--profile=production` rather than `--release`, but it is way slower to compile, and `--release` already takes a while.
 > Good enough for our exercises.

 ## Running Benchmarks